UK Packaging Waste Signage Requirements by 2027 Revoked

 4. Specific Guidance for Multi-Part Packaging

 Brands are accountable for verifying the recyclability of each component and for using correct labels.
-Labeling must be aligned with standards as defined by recognized Producer Responsibility Organizations (PROs) for regulatory accuracy.
+Labeling must be aligned with standards as defined by recognized Producer Responsibility Organizations (PROs) for accuracy.

-Why Preparing for Compliance is Crucial
+Why Preparing is Crucial

 Preparation is essential to navigate these upcoming changes with confidence.
 Here’s how you can take proactive steps today: